sohail19go27/BeyondChats/README.md

 # BeyondChats

-This project is implemented in three phases as described in the assignment and demonstrates backend development, web scraping, ai-based content enhancement, and frontend UI development .
+This project is implemented in three phases as described in the assignment and demonstrates backend development, web scraping, ai-based content enhancement, and frontend UIs development .

 ## 📌 Project Overview: